For the past 38 years, the Lupus and Allied Diseases

 awareness among the general public and legislature

-about rare diseases and their impact on patients’ lives.
+and their impact on patients’ lives.

 Senator Kemp Hannon and Assemblyman John McDonald